You are currently signed in as .

 Paper Processing Workers

 In papermaking, wood, recycled paper, and a small amount of vegetable fibers are turned into pulp, which is spread in a very thin layer, pressed, and dried.
 The mass-production processes in which large quantities of paper are made involve the use of highly complicated machinery.
 Paper processing workers are skilled and semiskilled production workers who complete this process.
 Also among this group of workers are research, technical, and supervisory personnel, who play various roles in the production of the end product.
-Approximately 103,300 people are employed as paper goods machine setters, operators, and tenders.
+Approximately 94,910 people are employed as paper goods machine setters, operators, and tenders.
+The United States was the leading producer of paper products until the market was taken over by China in 2009.